Open Food Facts: Reuses

 The data is reused by various projects on issues related to palm oil, sugar, and location of the producers.

 The Open Food Facts app

 Open Food Facts made an app for IOS and Android.
-With this app, it's possible for the contributors to quickly add products on the site (by photographing them and complete some product information).
-You can use the app to scan the barcode of food products and directly see the nutri-score and the eco-score.
-It's also easy to compare different food products based on their ingredients.
+The app allows for the contributors to quickly add products on the site (by photographing them and complete some product information).
+It can be used to scan the barcode of food products and directly see the nutri-score and the eco-score.
+It is also easy to compare different food products based on their ingredients.

-Open Food Fact days
+Open Food Fact Days

-The Open Food Facts days is an annual event where contributors can brainstorm.
-There are also a lot of workshops.
+The Open Food Facts Days is an annual event where contributors can brainstorm.
+There are also a number of workshops.

+Related projects

+In parallel with the Open Food Facts project we can note the existence of other similar projects: